 Your tolerance for learning how to prepare for a dmv hearing dicates this.
 It’s impossible for anyone else to answer this exceptfor yourself.
 No body knows your time and money issues.
 In addition there is also the court process you will need to consider.
 At the end of the day it is a calculus of time, money, weighed against the lost of prvileges and the criminal court system.

 Pay attention to the reasons why the police officer pulled you over.
 Compare it with your own notes.
 Look at the blood alcohol content and use a blood alcohol calculator and compare the numbers to see if they are consistent.
+In addition, there is also the video to consider.
+The video should be compared with the police report at the DMV hearing to see if the officer was being truthful when he initiated the stop.

 You will nee to fill out the subpoena then send it out to the arresting agency.
 However, before you need to call the agency first and ask to talk with the subpoena clerk because they will tell you how much to send for the purpose of a subpoena.